MicrosoftDocs/well-architected/well-architected/reliability/failure-mode-analysis.md

 The following table shows an FMA example for an e-commerce website that's hosted on Azure App Service instances with Azure SQL databases and is fronted by Azure Front Door.

-**User flow:** User sign in, product search, and shopping cart interaction
+**User flow**: User sign in, product search, and shopping cart interaction

 | Component | Risk | Likelihood | Effect/Mitigation/Note | Outage |
 |-----------|------|------------|------------------------|--------|